hr101191/java-vertx/http-ssl-example/README.md

 Here's a quick summary of what we've done so far...

 Server A:
-1) Created a keystore which identifies itself during a ssl connection
+1) Created a keystore which identifies itself during a TLS connection
-2) Created a truststore which included server B's certificate to verify server B's identity when server B tries to establish ssl connection with server A.
+2) Created a truststore which included server B's certificate to verify server B's identity when server B tries to establish TLS connection with server A.

 Server B:
-1) Created a keystore which identifies itself during a ssl connection
+1) Created a keystore which identifies itself during a TLS connection
-2) Created a truststore which included server B's certificate to verify server B's identity when server B tries to establish ssl connection with server A.
+2) Created a truststore which included server B's certificate to verify server B's identity when server B tries to establish TLS connection with server A.